This post may contain affiliate links. Please read our disclosure.

 How do you lower your A1c while improving or maintaining your time-in-range?

-I will cover the four most important things you can do below, but it’s always recommended that you start by having a conversation with your medical team before making changes to your diabetes management.
+I will cover what, in my experience, are the four most important things you can do below, but it’s always recommended that you start by having a conversation with your medical team before making changes to your diabetes management.

 Identify the main “pain points”